Personalities

 (photo courtesy of Cale)

 Greg Thompson-Part time DJ in 80's.
 Also worked at WKMO.
-Currently assistant publisher of Hardin County Independent.
+Served as assistant publisher of Hardin County Independent before working news and on-air at WQXE.
+Worked sales at Commonwealth Broadcasting.

 Randy Thurman-DJ 8 PM to 1 AM airshift in 1974.

-Mark Travis-Midday guy from 11 to 5 in 1983 & 1984.
+Mark Travis-Midday guy from 11 to 5 in 1983 & 1984, also hosting "Rock and Roll Nighttime".
 Prior to this he worked at WAXU in Georgetown.
 He is best known for his role as long time traffic reporter for WHAS Radio 84, for which he was 'cut' due to budget 'realignment'.
 Afterwards he started his own production company and is now assisting in operations at Shelbyville's WXLN.
+Mark stays pretty busy, finding time to put in massive quantities of voice-over work for 14WIEL Online, where his biggest show is his rebranding of his hit show from the early 80's into a weekly Saturday night show NOW called "Rock and Roll LIVEtime".

 Mark Travis today

 Ken Trimble (aka J Paul Roberts)-Newsman in 1960's, DJ in 1965 while in Army, and later GM who purchased station in 1985.
 Worked at WVLK in Lexington and WKLO in Louisville.
 Also did news at WIBG in Philadelphia before returning to E'town to be PD at WQXE.
 Started up WWTC in Minneapolis, served as program director for WDRC in Hartford and was operations director at WIKI in Madison.
-Currently GM & morning drive personality of WKID in Vevay, Indiana.
+Was GM & morning drive personality of WKID in Vevay, Indiana at the time of his passing April 10, 2012.

 Richard Upton-Disc jockey with one of the smoothest deliveries, Richard worked for WIEL in the 70's before leaving to become program director and morning personality for WQXE.
 Enjoyed successful run as B.J.
 Koltee at WAKY in Louisville, after which time he returned to WIEL for a time in the 80's as morning guy and PD before moving on to WMMG in Brandenburg.
 Rich was working as radio personality at Lebanon's WFKN at the time of his death in 2005.
 Below appears an article on Rich's passing written by Editor Gerald Lush of the Hardin County Independent.